td-kwj-zp2023/webgpu-msm-twisted-edwards/docs/docs.md

 This phenomenon, however, is not consistent across platforms.
 We noticed that reducing the number of X, Y, and Z workgroups dispatched by maximising the workgroup size per dispatch led to a slight increase in performance (200 - 300ms for the entire MSM) on a Linux machine with an Nvidia GPU, but there was no discernible performance difference on an Apple M1 Macbook.

 ## Techniques we explored but did not use

+### Loop unrolling in WGSL shaders

+We [unrolled the loops](https://github.com/TalDerei/webgpu-msm/pull/136) in big integer and Montgomery multiplication shaders, but this caused worse performance.
+As such, we did not use this technique.

 ### Workload balancing